Donald Tusk: The Polish head of government has confirmed that drones from Russia were shot down over his country.

 Thank you for your input, feedback is the only way to develop further.
 The result is an adjustment to my future portfolio structure, including savings plans.

-I have recently started to focus on a broad core-satellite strategy with ETFs, individual stocks, themes and crypto.
+I have recently started using a broad core-satellite strategy with ETFs, individual stocks, themes and crypto.

 My portfolio is currently still being restructured.
 I want to have completed this by the end of Q4 2025.